MegDeri/chat_26/README.md

 ## Project description:
 It is a simple live chat App created with React  and Socket.io framework.
 The goal was to use Socket.io framework for the first time in my projects.
-The user can not only write a new message, but also edit or delete it (all changes will be visible to all users at the same time).
+All changes will be visible to all users at the same time.

 ## Technology stock:
 - React